What is swimmer's ear?

 What causes swimmer's ear?

 Swimmer's ear, also called otitis externa or tropical ear, is usually caused by a bacterial infection.
-You are more likely to get swimmer's ear if you regularly get water in your ear, such as when you go swimming.
+You are more likely to get swimmer's ear if you regularly get water in the ear, such as when you go swimming.
 A wet ear canal makes it easier to get infected.
-Your risk increases if the water is not clean.
+The risk increases if the water is not clean.

-Damage or irritation to the ear canal can also increase your risk.
-Your ear canal can be damaged or irritated from:
+Damage or irritation to the ear canal can also increase the risk.
+The ear canal can be damaged or irritated from:

 See your doctor if you think you might have swimmer's ear.
 Your doctor will probably examine your ear canal and tympanic membrane to ensure it is not damaged or torn.